avine/formation-angular-base/Slides/05_composants.md

-## Statement
+## Declarations

 - Use of *NgModule* defined in detail later in the training
-- For a component to be accessible, it is necessary:
+- For a component to be accessible, it should either:
-  - it's in another *NgModule* listed in the `imports` list
+  - be declared in another *NgModule* listed in the `imports` list of your `NgModule`
-  - that it is in the list of `declarations` of your module
+  - be in the list of `declarations` of your module

 ```typescript
 import {NgModule} from '@angular/core';